 - Highlights Of Bali Full-Day Tour

-While the white inner flesh is the prize, a recent trend has surfaced in drying up the rinds and making them into health teas, due to its claimed high antioxidant content.
-Mangosteen is also known in local traditional medicine as a remedy for skin and digestive problems.
+While the white inner flesh is the prize, you can dry up the rinds and make them into health teas.
+Mangosteen is also used in local traditional medicine to alleviate skin and digestive problems.
 The juicy flesh sections contain slightly fibrous and inedible seeds, and most will agree that one is never enough.
-The evergreen trees are largely grown in the highland regions of Tabanan in Bali’s west, and the Bangli regency on the island’s east.
+The evergreen trees are largely grown in the highland regions of Tabanan and the Bangli regency.

-Like the durian, this fruit is straightforwardly named, meaning ‘hairy’ in the local tongue.
+Rambutan is straightforwardly named, meaning ‘hairy’ in the local language.
 They grow in clumps on trees that are commonly grown in village backyards in Bali’s rural areas.
-Green and yellow when young and a bright red when ripe, they reveal a soft and cloudy white flesh with oval seeds.
-Over a dozen types of salak are available, from long-haired types with very juicy flesh, to dry-looking short-haired ones that are smaller, rounder and with a lesser moist content.
+Bright red when ripe, they reveal a soft and cloudy white flesh with oval seeds.
+Over a dozen types of rambutan are available, from long-haired types with very juicy flesh to dry-looking and short-haired ones that are smaller, rounder and with lesser moist content.

-Soursop is widely grown alongside papayas and bananas in villagers’ backyards, and is a delightful treat during the hot days of summer – often blended with sugar syrup as refreshing drinks.
+Soursop is widely grown along with papayas and bananas in villagers’ backyards.
+It’s a delightful treat during the summer – often blended with sugar syrup as refreshing drinks.
 When eaten as it is, its sourness is obvious.
 Locals look for the fruit whenever they suffer from mouth ulcers.
 Very soft when ripe, the green skin is easily pinched and peeled away by hand, or sliced with a knife to reveal its aromatic, pulpy and juicy flesh.

-Part of the fun in enjoying Java Plum is, after some bites and chews, you can check your tongue in a mirror – it will be slightly purple.
+Part of the fun in enjoying Java plum is, after some bites and chews, you can check your tongue in a mirror – it will be slightly purple.
 The taste will also linger in your mouth for a while after enjoying even just a little amount.
-This is perhaps one of the reasons the locals tend to enjoy anything originally sweet and sour with the typical ‘rujak’ mix of shrimp paste, salt, sugar and chilli.
+This is perhaps one of the reasons the locals tend to enjoy anything originally sweet and sour with the typical rujak (salad) mix of shrimp paste, salt, sugar and chilli.

-In Bali, orange and yellow types are grown for their use in temple and ceremonial purposes.
-On the culinary side, while much smaller than the common green coconut, the young coconuts of the orange variety offer a much tastier and refreshing treat – the flesh is thinner and tender, and its water is more flavoursome.
+In Bali, orange and yellow coconuts are grown for their use in ceremonial purposes.
+On the culinary side, while much smaller than the common green coconut, young coconuts of the orange variety offer a much tastier treat – the flesh is thinner and tender, and its water is more flavoursome.
 While not widely sold in tourist areas, you can find them in villages and rural areas where roadside stalls selling flowers usually sell them for ceremonial purposes.

-This tropical fruit grows on low trees, and is green to a lighter colour when ripe.
-Its flesh is crunchy and a little sour, and is high in vitamin C. Again, it is one of the favourite naturally sour fruits that go with shrimp paste; a sugar, salt and chilli mix, forming a basic ‘rujak kedondong’.
+The Ambarella fruit grows on low trees, and is green in colour when ripe.
+Its flesh is crunchy and a little sour, and is high in vitamin C. It's one of the favourite naturally sour fruits that go with shrimp paste, forming a basic rujak kedondong.
 The fruit can also be pickled.
 Preferably peeled and sliced before eaten raw, ambarella contains a spiny seed that you should avoid getting in between your teeth.

-A backyard-grown fruit that is also widely sold in traditional markets and supermarkets, this large citrus fruit comes in two general types based on the colour of the flesh, namely white and pink.
-The rind is thick and spongy, and getting out the lobes in one piece can be a challenge as the small pulps are brittle and break off easily.
-It is quite juicy after you crunch a mouthful of the pulp, and tastes sweet and sometimes bitter (usually the trait of the pink varieties).
+Pomelo is a backyard-grown fruit that’s widely sold in traditional markets and supermarkets.
+This large citrus fruit comes in 2 general types based on the colour of the flesh, namely white and pink.
+The rind is usually thick and spongy.
+Getting out the lobes in a single piece can be a challenge as the small pulps are brittle and break off easily.
+It’s quite juicy after you crunch a mouthful of the pulp, which tastes sweet and sometimes bitter (usually the trait of the pink varieties).